-Dr. Suzanne Nicholson is Professor of Biblical Studies at Malone University.
+Dr. Suzanne Nicholson is Professor of New Testament at Asbury University.
 She has a PhD from the University of Durham.
 She teaches on the New Testament and has published academically on the writings of Paul and on Luke-Acts, among other topics.
 She and her husband Lee, a youth pastor, have two children.

 Rev. Faith Parry is Connection Pastor at Shalimar UMC in Shalimar, Florida.
 She is a provisional Elder in the United Methodist Church.
 She and her husband AJ have a daughter.